-To make a far assessment, the DSM-5 criteria for Narcissist Personality Disorder (NPD) will be used.
-In bold are brief characteristics identified in the DSM and following are how it appears in articles, books, blogs, emails, and even texts.
+To make a fair assessment, the DSM-5 criteria for Narcissist Personality Disorder (NPD) will be used.
+In bold are brief characteristics identified in the DSM and the following are how it appears in articles, books, blogs, emails, and even texts.

 - Expects to be recognized as superior.
 NPDs constantly demand attention.
 As such, their writing often has an air of superiority or “I’m better than you” tone.
 Sometimes, they are even bold enough to come right out and say they are the best.
 They tend to write to incite or provoke others but it is not for action.
 Rather, the victim feels placed in a position of defending themselves.

 - Exaggerates achievements and talents.
 This usually comes in the form of someone who pretends they are an expert in an area that they actually lack any discernable creditability.
 The use of the first person in the writing is typical as NPDs prefer to speak about themselves more than the subject matter.
 Always check the credentials of an author through an independent source.
 NPDs will often lie about their own accomplishments.

 - Fantasies of success, power, brilliance, beauty or the perfect mate.
 This is perhaps best demonstrated in a new romantic relationship where the NPD will write just how perfect their connection to one another is.
 The tendency for an NPD is to move very quickly in a relationship and they will write the exact right thing.
 This bubble is burst once the NPD knows they have the heart and commitment of the other person.